pingcap/docs-cn/v2.1/reference/tools/mydumper.md

 ---
-title: mydumper Instructions
+title: Mydumper Instructions
-summary: Use mydumper to export data from TiDB.
+summary: Use Mydumper to export data from TiDB.
 category: reference
 ---

-# mydumper Instructions
+# Mydumper Instructions

-## What is mydumper?
+## What is Mydumper?

-`mydumper` is a fork of the [mydumper](https://github.com/maxbube/mydumper) project with additional functionality specific to TiDB.
+`mydumper` is a fork of the [Mydumper](https://github.com/maxbube/mydumper) project with additional functionality specific to TiDB.
 It is the recommended method to use for logical backups of TiDB.

 It can be [downloaded](/reference/tools/download.md) as part of the Enterprise Tools package.

-## What enhancements does this contain over regular mydumper?
+## What enhancements does this contain over regular Mydumper?

 + Uses `tidb_snapshot` to provide backup consistency instead of `FLUSH TABLES WITH READ LOCK`